finbourne/lusid-sdk-java-preview/sdk/docs/AggregationApi.md

 <a name="getAggregationByPortfolio"></a>
 # **getAggregationByPortfolio**
-> ListAggregationResponse getAggregationByPortfolio(scope, code, sortBy, start, limit, request)
+> ListAggregationResponse getAggregationByPortfolio(scope, code, sortBy, start, limit, aggregationRequest)

 [EXPERIMENTAL] Aggregate data in a portfolio